sarvamitra/Sentiment-Analysis-for-Restaurant-Reviews/README.md

 ### 3.2 Result

-All of the 3 mentioned machine learning models are very measured on the above-mentioned metrics.
 The result of the evaluation of the metrics of the machine learning models is mentioned below:

 i) Multinomial Naive Bayes: